 Are you planning to visit Ruidoso this summer?
 Take advantage of my kid-tested list of top things to do in Ruidoso, New Mexico with kids.
 Then let me know how it works out for you!
 For us, it’s a family tradition and fabulous time.

 Where else are you planning a family trip this summer?
+Check out some of my favorite Epic Colorado Family Vacations!
 Or maybe where did you go recently?
 Give me your suggestions below!